w3f/w3f-education/docs/Substrate/section5/unit-tests.md

 -  `assert!`, `assert_ok!`, and `assert_eq!` work as per normal unit testing in Rust.
 -  To check if an event has been emitted, use `System::assert_last_event()` with the Event as the parameter.
 You may need to use `.into()`.
 -  To check if an error has been emitted, use `assert_noop!(call, Error::<Test>::SomeError);`.
 Notice the `::<Test>::` turbofish syntax used to call the error with the Test config as the generic parameter.
--  If events aren't seemingly emitted, be sure to set the testing environment to a height of at least **one**: `System::set_block_number(1);`
+-  If events aren't seemingly emitted within tests, be sure to set the testing environment to a height of at least **one**: `System::set_block_number(1);`

 ### Low balance test example

 While all the tests are in `tests.rs`, here is an example of a unit test.
-There are numerous helper APIs provided by FRAME, such as `System` to perform actions like setting the block height for the test environment.
+FRAME provides numerous helper APIs, such as `System`, to perform actions like setting the block height for the test environment.
 See it in action below:

 ```rust